krueger90/Cypress-Demo-Project/README.md

 # Pre-requirements

 I used versions v20.10.0 and 10.2.3 of NodeJs and npm respectively.
+The Cypress minimum requirement for NodeJs is 18.x.
 You can use the same or later versions.
 # Installation

    Run npm install to install dev dependencies.